0

 Ref.
 4448, Elgin 27 jewel model “L”, 10k rolled gold plate / RGP with stainless steel back

-Notes: Elegant 33.2 mm case made by I.D.
+Notes: Slender and elegant 33.2 mm case made by I.D.
 Watch Case Co. of New York (ref.
 4448).
 Marketed as Elgin’s 27 jewel Thin-Thin “L” model.
 Unusually, there are two versions of this case: one which is all 10k rolled gold plate (RGP), and the other which has a RGP bezel and stainless steel back (note the different case descriptions in the two ads for ref.
 4448.1).
 The dial on ref.
 4448.3 is the same as the dial on the Elgin’s solid gold “F” model, ref.
 4431.1.
+Ref.
+4448.4 has classic Breguet numerals similar to ref.
+4455.
 All versions of the “L” are scarce, especially in nice condition.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧